Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Business savings account

-A savings account is an option if you want your money to accrue interest.
-It provides the business with a place to store liquid assets in order to save up for a big purchase or set aside money to get through slow times.
+A business savings account can be a good option if you want your money to accrue interest.
+It provides your business with a place to store liquid assets in order to save up for a big purchase or set an emergency fund aside.
 A business savings account may require a minimum deposit amount, though it depends on the bank.

 Tangerine Business Savings Account